 This post is a brief overview and comparison of the SQL features that might help you out, with some suggestions of what you might want to think about in terms of auditing.

-The GDPR has clear requirements that we must be able to provide detail of changes to personal data.
+Our interpretation of the GDPR is that it will be important to be able to provide detail of changes to personal data to demonstrate that data protection and security procedures are effective and are being followed.
 That means being able to say who changed an item of data, when they changed it, and what was the before and after value.

 For auditing we need to consider all personal data held, whether that is data provided by an individual or data about an individual that supplements this.
 Auditing should therefore not be limited to the definition of “personal” within GDPR, namely Personally Identifiable Information (PII).
 We may also, for our own purposes outside of the GDPR requirement, wish to audit other information related to our business process – for instance where approvals are required.